copernicus-mogley/zkav.club/README.md

 ### Zk Av Club Foundry

-A recurring livestream event where each session dives deep into specific aspects of decentralized technologies and creative collaboration.
+A recurring livestream series in which each session combines topical discussions (Salon) with practical workshops (Lab), diving deep into specific aspects of decentralized technologies and creative collaboration

 Salon: Discussions with people in the field, discussing everything from peer-to-peer (p2p) technologies to community governance and privacy in decentralized ecosystems.